 Staff will determine supervision strategies that will be used during any proposed Out of School Activity such as the buddy system, visual contact, walkie talkies, group compositions, curfews, etc. The supervisor is responsible for providing the office staff with a written list of those attending the Out of School Activity prior to departure.
 Student attendance through a roll call should be taken before each stop and departure.
 There should also be a clear method of informing principals and parents of any emergencies or arrival delays at any hour of the day or night.
-Emergency contact information for each student must be in the possession of the supervisor in charge at all times, with a copy left for the vice-principal or principal.
+Emergency contact information for each student must be in the possession of the supervisor in charge at all times.